 Never use gasoline, gasoline-type lantern fuel (naphtha), fuel oil, motor oil, kerosene, charcoal lighter fluid, or similar liquids or aerosols to start or 'freshen up' a fire in this wood stove.
 Keep all such liquids well away from the stove while it is in use.

-Here are three popular and effective ways to ignite wood fires.
+Here is one effective way to ignite wood fires.

-5.2.1 Conventional Method
+5.2.1 Traditional Method